Frequently Asked Questions

 What processors do we support?

-We only support x64 CPUs.
+We support x64 and ARM CPUs.

 How do I access my C drive?